rl-language/rlc/README.md

 * scalar type constraints for float

-* fix the bug about all loops being unrolled
-* fix subactions being broken when the reprequire of a subaction refers to a local variable

-* allow declarations to be explicitly refs
+* allow declarations to be explicitly refs, in general require the user to specify this stuff and the emits error if its is wrong

 #### long term feature
 * require clauses out of line (just allow to call any function i guess?)